HARDIK-SHARMA-08/HARDIK-SHARMA-08/README.md

 ## I'm a Learner, Developer and Designer!!

-- 🔭 Currently exploring Become A VS Code SuperHero!course!
+- 🔭 Currently exploring about JS libraies.
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn more about web3
 - ⚡ Fun fact: I love to draw and play guitar / drums
-- 😻 Check out the NFT collection I created: CodeCats(https://opensea.io/collection/codecats?searchsortAscending=true&searchsortBy=PRICE&searchtoggles0=BUY_NOW)

 # Connect with me<img src="Assets/Handshake.gif" height="32px">

 [![website](./Assets/linkedin-light.svg)](https://www.linkedin.com/in/hardik-sharma8#gh-light-mode-only)